Academic Program and Graduation Requirements

 To be considered for graduation, students must complete requirements in the following areas:

-- Grade Point Average of 2.0 or better (major and overall), higher GPA may apply for professional programs (see program page).
+- Grade Point Average of 2.0 or better (major and overall), a higher GPA may be required for professional programs (see program page).

 Waiver of Degree Requirements